-Profound sedation, respiratory depression, coma, and death may result from the concomitant use of Pentazorine and Naloxone Tablets with benzodiazepines or other CNS depressants (e.g., non-benzodiazepine sedatives/hypnotics, anxiolytics, tranquilizers, muscle relaxants, general anesthetics, antipsychotics, other opioids, alcohol).
-Because of these risks, reserve concomitant prescribing of these drugs for use in patients or whom alternative treatment options are inadequate.
+Profound sedation, respiratory depression, coma, and death may result from the concomitant use of Pentazocine and Naloxone Tablets with benzodiazepines or other CNS depressants (e.g., non-benzodiazepine sedatives/hypnotics, anxiolytics, tranquilizers, muscle relaxants, general anesthetics, antiportonics, other opioids, alcohol).
+Because of these risks, reserve concomitant prescribing of these drugs for use in patients whom alternative treatment options are inadequate.

-Observational studies have demonstrated that concomitant use of opioid analgesics and benzodiazen observational studies have definished with a concentration use of opinion analysis and behaviorable to creases the risk of drug-related mortality compared to use of opinion analysis alone.
-Because of similar harmacological properties, it is reasonable to expect similar risk with the concomitant use of other CNS epressant drugs with opinion analysis (see PRECAUTIONS, Drug Interactions).
+Observational studies have demonstrated that concomitant use of opioid analgesics and benzodiazepines increases the risk of drug-related mortality compared to use of opioid analgesics alone.
+Because of similar pharmacological properties, it is reasonable to expect similar risk with the concomitant use of other CNS depressant drugs with opioid analgesics [see PRECAUTIONS, Drug Interactions].